-20 Years of Attempting to Diversify the Russian Economy – Part I Posted by Nadya on May 27, 2020 in economy, History, Industry
+20 Years of Attempting to Diversify the Russian Economy – Part I Posted by Nadya on May 27, 2020 in History

 – We wanted to wean off oil dependency… – We wanted to do that, and we are gradually weaning off it, by the way.
 We are really moving away from it, because the share of non-oil and non-gas revenues is growing.
 But this requires time, and it cannot be done at the drop of a hat.
 Putin’s Interview to TASS March 4, 2020